Khevsureti: Ethnography

-Historically, Georgian highlander communities enjoyed a degree of autonomy.
-Khevsurs never accepted local lords; they elected their leaders or Khevisberi (ხევისბერი, elder) and council of elders and submitted themselves only to the monarch (see List of the Kings of Georgia).
-They were exceptional warriors with traditional Georgian qualities of courage, openness and honesty, fraternity, independence and love of freedom, who were often promoted as royal bodyguards.
+Historically, Georgian highlander communities enjoyed a wide degree of autonomy.
+Residents of Khevsureti in particular never accepted local lords; they elected their leaders, known as khevisberi ('elder'), and a council of elders, who submitted themselves only to the Georgian crown.
+They were exceptional warriors, embodying traditional Georgian qualities of courage, openness and honesty, fraternity, independence and love of freedom, who were often promoted as royal bodyguards.
 Kings regarded them as reliable guardians of the Caucasus Mountains and the northern border of the kingdom.
-In the battles Khevsurs wore flags adorned with crosses and considered themselves permanent members of the army of the sacred flags and guardians of Georgian Kings.
+In battle, the Khevsurs wore flags adorned with crosses and considered themselves permanent members of the army of the sacred flags and guardians of Georgian Kings.

-A story first popularized by Russian serviceman and ethnographer Arnold Zisserman, who spent 25 years (1842–67) during Russian expansion in the Caucasus (see Georgia within the Russian Empire), suggests that these Georgian highlanders were descendants of the last European Crusaders.
-He claimed that their folk culture – the material, social, and religious practices – resembled those of the Crusaders.
-Although Zisserman claims to have arrived at the speculation himself and is often credited with the idea, this theory appears in earlier sources and was a popular story among non-Georgians in Tbilisi.
+A story first popularized by the Russian serviceman and ethnographer Arnold Zisserman, who spent 25 years (1842–1867) in the Caucasus, suggests that these Georgian highlanders were descendants of the last European crusaders.
+He claimed that their folk culture – including material, social, and religious practices – resembled that of the Crusaders.
+Although Zisserman claimed to have arrived at the speculation himself and is often credited with the idea, this theory had already appeared in earlier sources and was a popular story among non-Georgians in Tbilisi.
 The claim that any historical evidence indicates that Khevsurs may have descended from crusaders has been thoroughly discredited, and Georgian scholars have universally derided the story.

-Zisserman also writes that 'concerning their origin the Khevsurs have preserved a tradition: they consider a certain man by the name of Gudaneli as their first ancestor.
+Zisserman also writes that "concerning their origin the Khevsurs have preserved a tradition: they consider a certain man by the name of Gudaneli as their first ancestor.
 He was a peasant vassal of a landlord in Kakheti, and to escape punishment for some crime which he had committed, he found refuge in the Pshav village of Apsho.
-From his two sons, Arabuli and Chinchara, originated the family of Arabuli, consisting of 320 homes, and the family of Chincharauli, with 210 homes.'
+From his two sons, Arabuli and Chinchara, originated the family of Arabuli, consisting of 320 homes, and the family of Chincharauli, with 210 homes."
 American traveler Richard Halliburton (1900–1939) saw and recorded the customs of the Khevsur tribe in 1935.

-The Khevsur men, dressed in chain mail and armed with broadswords, wore garments full of decoration made up of crosses and icons, which served as a means of protection according to Christianity which Georgia adopted early in 4th century.
+The Khevsur men, dressed in chain mail and armed with broadswords, wore garments full of decoration made up of crosses and icons, which they believed to be a means of protection.
 Greek historian Herodotus (c.
 484 – c.
-425 BC) notes that the Caucasian highlanders of that time, were brilliant knitters and embroiders of their dress or Chokha, which wore out but never faded from frequent usage.
+425 BC) notes that the Caucasian highlanders of that time were brilliant knitters and embroiders of their dress or chokha, which wore out but never faded from frequent usage.
 Young girls started knitting at the age of 6-7, but men studying and military training, because according to their tradition women were deprived from education and higher social status.
 They had a strict system of physical training in martial arts preserved as a Khridoli martial art, and which is a part of the rich Georgian military tradition.

 Khevsur dances also preserved in the national dances as a warrior dance Khevsuruli.